113ll3/Ibmclouddocscli/idt/commands.md

 ## create
 {: #create}

-Create an app that prompts for all information, including resource type, language, starter kit, and DevOps Toolchain options.
+Create an app that prompts for all information, including resource type, language, starter kit, and DevOps toolchain options.
 Including IBM Cloud Foundry or Cloud Foundry Enterprise Environment, and Kubernetes.
 The app is created in the current directory.

 To create an app in the current directory and to associate services with it, run the following command:
 ```